 Related Article Don’t Lose Money on Credit Card Refunds.

 Opening an American Express Merchant Account

 It is not necessary to contact American Express directly to open a merchant account unless you process in excess of $1 million/year in Amex alone.
-If you choose to accept American Express, the processor that you choose will be able to open an American Express account on your behalf.
+If you choose to accept American Express, your credit card processor will be able to open an American Express account on your behalf using the OptBlue model.

-The processor will integrate your American Express merchant account into your credit card machine, gateway, or other processing solution so that all card brands can be processed through the same application.
+The processor will integrate your American Express merchant account into your credit card machine, gateway, or other processing solution so that all card brands can be processed through the same system.